Amarsaikhan Sainbuyan

-Amarsaikhan has served as the Deputy Prime Minister of Mongolia since 2021, with reappointed following governmental reforms in 2022, and again in 2024 after the national parliamentary elections.
-In this key leadership role, he oversees multiple critical areas of national importance, including his responsibilities as the Head of the State Emergency Commission, Chairman of the National Committee for Regional Development, and Chairman of the National Committee for Climate Change.
+Amarsaikhan has served as the Deputy Prime Minister since 2021, with reappointment following a cabinet reshuffle in 2022, and again in 2024 after parliamentary elections.
+During his tenure, he oversaw multiple critical areas of national importance, including his roles as Head of the National Emergency Management Agency, Chairman of the National Committee for Regional Development, and Chairman of the National Committee for Climate Change.